codepath/android_guides/Using-the-RecyclerView.md

 adapter.notifyItemInserted(0);
 ```

-Every time we want to add or remove items from the RecyclerView, we will need to explicitly inform to the adapter of the event.
+Every time we want to add or remove items from the RecyclerView, we will need to explicitly inform the adapter of the event.
 Unlike the ListView adapter, a RecyclerView adapter should not rely on `notifyDataSetChanged()` since the more granular actions should be used.
 See the [API documentation](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter.html) for more details.

 Also, if you are intending to update an existing list, make sure to get the current count of items before making any changes.
 For instance, a `getItemCount()` on the adapter should be called to record the first index that will be changed.